droonga/droonga.org/reference/commands/search/index.md

 Recommended for cases when the response can include too much records, or the service can accept too much requests.

 ##### `attributes` {#response-query-simple-attributes}

-*Note: This is not implemented on the version {{ site.droonga_version }}.
-This information is never exported.

 An array of column informations for each exported search result, ordered by [the `output` parameter](#query-output)'s `attributes`.